 Another feature of Vegas.com that’s super handy is that you can search for availability and book directly through them.
 If you do purchase through them, be sure to sign up for an account, as their “insider pricing” and periodic promotions can give you an even better discount.
 They also often run discounts where if you spend a certain amount, they give you a corresponding discount.

 I won’t recommend something that I haven’t personally used and enjoyed.
 I’ve booked multiple hotel rooms through Vegas.com, especially in my early days of going to Vegas when I didn’t receive comped/discounted rooms from gambling; the rates they were able to offer me were often better than anything else I could find without a players card.

 For example, I booked a stay at Four Queens at the same price at the casino rate, but was able to receive a free “fun book” through Vegas.com that had 2 for 1 coupons, match play offers, and other discounts that added over $30 in value to the deal.

 On 2018 Black Friday, I bought a ticket to the Mob Museum at the same price they sell for at the door, and I was rewarded $50 credit to spend on Vegas.com for my purchase; this effectively netted me a free ticket to the Mob Museum and a $25 credit to Vegas.com.

-If you do decide to check out Vegas.com, please click through the ad below (or any of the blue links on this page).
+If you do decide to check out Vegas.com, please click through any of the ads on this site (or any of the blue links on this page).
 If you do, I’ll get a percentage of your purchase as a commission, and you’ll enjoy the same low price.